National Truckload Index – NTI, NTIB – business, NTID – daily, NTIL – linehaul only

 What is it?

-A national (US) spot rate index based on an average of booked spot dry van loads from 250,000 lanes and 10,000 daily spot market transactions.
+A national (U.S.) spot rate index based on an average of booked spot dry van loads from 250,000 lanes.
 These transactions originate from FreightWaves Trusted Rate Assessment Consortium (TRAC) and are reported daily.
 The values are inclusive of fuel and exclude loads moving less than 250 miles.
-All contributors held to standardized reporting procedures and the data will be audited.
-It is offered in four forms:
+All contributors are held to standardized reporting procedures that are similar to those used in the financial industry.
+It is offered in multiple forms:

 NTI.USA – A 7-day moving average